li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

     ## [1] 60.27096

+The mean age in the dataset is 39.43 years and the mean duration of last US migration is 60.27 months (about 5 years).

 ## 2\.
 Multiple Linear Regression Model

-In an effort to determine which characteristics of candidates influence their household income, we will be using a multiple linear regression model.
+In an effort to explain which characteristics of candidates influence their household income, we will be using a multiple linear regression model.
 Since our response variable is numerical with mulitple potential predictors, this is the best model at our disposal for us to use.